Dedicated to Tom Booth of Long Branch (1951-2019).

 Big Power: Long Branch’s Mayor & US Senator.
-He was the first mayor of Long Branch when the city incorporated in 1904.
+He was the last mayor of Long Branch before the city incorporated in 1904.

 West End Casino, 1920s.

-The old US Life-Saving Station and Takanassee beach club remains, 2012.
+Old US Life-Saving Station and Takanassee Beach Club remains, 2012.

 St. Michael’s Church neighborhood, 1950s.